 Toxic and manipulative people thrive on conflict, thrill, and chaos, Biros explains.
 To make yourself less appealing, you want to seem more lackluster and uninteresting.

 If they ask questions you can’t avoid answering, keep your face blank and your response vague.
-Biros suggests giving replying with “mm-hmm” or “uh-huh” instead of “no” and “yes.”
+Biros suggests replying with “mm-hmm” or “uh-huh” instead of “no” and “yes.”

 If you need to answer work-related questions more fully, it’s helpful to avoid infusing your response with any personal opinion or emotion.
 This can help keep someone from grasping at small details they might try to manipulate you with.